 We are reimagining the student experience in ways that engage and support every student, whether living on campus or studying remotely.
 The focus of student life this year will be to embrace, engage, and empower students by offering a variety of programs, events, and activities.
 All students will be able to access Wellesley’s support resources in academics, health, counseling, religious and spiritual life, intercultural education, and wellness.

-Starting in the spring when the entire campus pivoted to remote instruction, and expanded this summer, Student Life offices have reimagined how their programs, events, and services would be delivered to both in-person and remote students.
-Although our remote students may not be joining us on campus until the spring, this fall they remain an important part of our community and we are working to find ways to further build community and connection despite being physically apart.
-Please see the fall 2020 resources guide for more information about remote services.
+Student Life offices have reimagined how their programs, events, and services are delivered to both in-person and remote students.
+We are working to find ways to further build community and connection despite being physically apart.
+Please see the spring 2021 resources guide for more information about remote and on campus services.

 Additionally, Wellesley College Student Government has decided that students who are studying remotely for the full year will see their accounts adjusted to remove the student activity fee for the 2020–2021 academic year.

 All students are directed to self-quarantine for ten days prior to coming to campus and follow Massachusetts travel guidance as well as any other applicable travel restrictions.
 Students were notified in the Spring 2021 Move-In Health and Safety Protocols email of the move-in process, locations, and dates.

 Before returning to campus, students should review and complete the health & safety materials in the Spring 2021 Documentation Toolbox.
 These include:

 - COVID-19 Student Acknowledgment of Risks and Shared Responsibilities

 - Updated Spring 2021 Health & Safety Training

 - Consent to testing